Tejash-Shah/Tejash-Shah/README.md

 Thanks for visiting me virtually (っಠ‿ಠ)っ.
 Few lines about me (☆▽☆)

-- 👍   I like working with data.
+- 👍   I like working with the data.
 Cleaning, analysing, and finding pattern in the data

-- 🔭   I’m currently working on ML model to predict used car price over the entire USA and I'll deploying it using CI/CD pipeline on CircleCI
+- 🔭   I’m currently working on the ML model to predict used car price over the entire USA and I'll deploying it using CI/CD pipeline on CircleCI

 - 💼   I'm working as a Data Science Anayst at J.D.
 Power where I'm working on building products utilizing ML, DL and NLP tools